omab/django-social-auth/doc/intro.rst

 - Basic user data population and signaling, to allows custom fields values from providers response

-- Multiple social accounts association to single users
+- Multiple social account associations to a single user

 - Custom User model override if needed (`auth.User`_ by default)